OriolGraCar/IndeLLM/README.md

 ## Folder structure and contents

-*   The Analysis folder contains the data and jupyter notebooks needed to reproduce the analysis showcased in the manuscript.
+*   The Analysis folder contains the data and jupyter notebooks needed to reproduce the analysis showcased in the paper.

 *   The Data folder contains the csv files for all the predictions, sequences used and the train/test/validation data splits used.
 More information can be found in the README found inside the Data folder.
-*   The Examples folder contains the jupyter notebook and necessary files to reproduce the data interpretation examples showcased in the manuscript.
+*   The Examples folder contains the jupyter notebook and the necessary files to reproduce the data interpretation examples showcased in the paper.
-*   The colab folder contains the source code for the provided google colab notebook.
+*   The colab folder contains the source code for the provided Google Colab notebook.
 *   The models folder contains the trained IndeLLM siamese model.
 *   The indellm folder contains the source code for the package.
 The code is structured in 4 files. berteval.py handles the protein language models; model.py contains the code for the training and inference of the siamese model; scorer.py contains the code for the zero-shot scoring using protein language models; utils.py contains the code to handle and process the sequences.
-*   The folder scripts contains example scripts on how to run the different functionality of the code.
+*   The folder scripts contain example scripts on how to run the different functionality of the code.

 ## Abstract